GabeStah/gremlin-chaos-monkey/src/alternatives/kubernetes/index.md

     ]
     ```

-That's just the basics to getting started with experimenting using the Chaos Toolkit.
+That's the basics to begin experimenting using the Chaos Toolkit.
 Chaos Toolkit also has a fault injection [plugin for Gremlin](https://github.com/chaostoolkit-incubator/chaostoolkit-gremlin) so you can easily perform attacks while utilizing the safety and security of the Gremlin platform.

 {% include nav-internal.md %}